Rick Sweet

 Ricky Joe Sweet (born September 7, 1952) is an American former professional baseball catcher and current manager of the Milwaukee Brewers' Triple-A affiliate, the Nashville Sounds.
 He played three seasons in Major League Baseball (MLB) between 1978 and 1983 for the San Diego Padres, New York Mets, and Seattle Mariners.
 Sweet became a major league coach in 1984 and spent two years as a scout before beginning his minor league managerial career in 1987.

 Sweet has won four minor league manager of the year awards.
 His first was the Pacific Coast League Manager of the Year Award in 1994 with the Tucson Toros.
 He has won the International League Manager of the Year Award three times.
 The first two were won back-to-back with the Louisville Bats in 2008 and 2009, while the third was won in 2022 with the Nashville Sounds.
 Sweet was the recipient of the Mike Coolbaugh Award in 2022.

 Early life

 Rick Sweet was born on September 7, 1952, in Longview, Washington.
 After graduating from Mark Morris High School, he attended Gonzaga University, where he played college baseball for the Bulldogs from 1973 to 1975.
+Sweet served in the United States Marine Corps during the Vietnam War but never saw combat.